CSC207-UofT/course-project-java-sapiens/phase2/design_document.md

 - A Factory method is added in the RouteInfoFinder class to build different URLs corresponding to different choice of mode of transportation.
 - We made GoogleMapGateway a façade in adherence to the Single Responsibility Principle because the two methods in the gateway, FindRouteInfo and FindCurrentLocation, uses different approach to fetch data from different APIs.
 Thus, we decided to make GoogleMapGateway become a façade to lower the coupling.
 - We have used 3 Adapters one for each of the RecyclerViews we used for our UI.
 These adapters are responsible for connecting our backend ArrayList data into data that could be displayed in the UI.
 Through this, they can also get the positions that the Users can click on the UI, and calls an interface that the Controllers is implemented on in order to use Controller methods to switch between activities or change backend data.
 One example of our Adapters can be found here: https://git.io/JMpsf.

+## Summary of each group member's contributions in phase 2 and a link to their significant pull requests.
+- Kevin: Completed 4 Activities and fixed Clean Architecture violations from Phase 1.
+Significant pull request: https://git.io/JMpZR, this pull request included the creation to completion of two Activities that allows the User to create and modify their shopping list.
+Each Activity also uses a custom RecyclerView Adapter.
+-